DylanMeeus/springboot_jwt_blog/_posts/2016-06-08-firebase-authentication-with-firebase-3.0-and-auth0-integration.markdown

 ### Develop

 When we talk about Firebase, we generally are talking about the real-time database feature of the platform, but there is much more to it than that.
 Website **hosting** as well as **file storage** allow you to get your app up and running without thinking about servers and infrastructure.
-Additionally, utilities for testing, analytics, and crash reporting are included.
+Additionally, utilities for authentication, testing, analytics, and crash reporting are included.
 Finally, the [Firebase CLI](https://firebase.google.com/docs/cli/) allows you to easily create and deploy your app with just a few simple commands.

 ### Grow